Novgorod case: The aftermath of the accident

 Three weeks after the accident, Antonina and Alisa were getting ready to go back to Moscow.
 Antonina's March 18 birthday was approaching, and she wanted to celebrate it in Moscow, and Alisa had recovered and was fit for travel.
 However, on March 16, a policeman presented Antonina with official court summons.
 The written summons called on her "to testify as a witness".
 However, the policeman told Antonina that his colleagues found a corpus delicti in her actions and that they firmly believed it was not an accident and that she was going to be prosecuted under Article 105 of CC-RF (that is, for murder).

 Kirill Martynov testified on March 19, stating that the information about the family's unstable financial situation is false.
 As evidence, he brought bank slips certifying to his having sent money to Antonina on February 26 and March 9.
 Before that, the prosecution stressed that Antonina was an unemployed single mother who lacked means of sustenance.
 The defence, however, claimed that Kirill firmly backed the family financially and enabled Antonina to devote all her time to her daughter.
-According to the witnesses, Alisa calls Kirill "Daddy."
+According to the witnesses, Alisa calls Kirill "Daddy".

 At first, the documents produced by the defence were officially added to the case, as the investigator informed the defence lawyer in an oral conversation.
 A few days later, however, the prosecution removed these documents from the case and issued an official decision rejecting these.

 The Position of the Defense

-From the beginning, the defense has stressed that the case had been fabricated and that there is plenty of evidence to corroborate this point of view.
+From the beginning, the defense has said that the case had been fabricated and that there is plenty of evidence to corroborate this point of view.
 According to the defence: